Stanley/pigeons/README.md

 Pigeons
 =======

 Pigeons are flying (web)rats which live in every major city.
-Their job is to watch closely every bus stop (and tram stop for that matter) and report back any changes in timetables to the headquarter.
+Their job is to watch closely every bus stop (or tram stop for that matter) and report back any changes in timetables to the headquarter.

 Features
 --------

 * Compatibility with every major public transport comapny's website in Poland.
-* Configuration files for 10 biggest cities in Poland.

 Installation
 ------------